 Solutions Class 12 Chemistry NCERT Exemplar Question-Type Breakdown

-The Solutions chapter in the NCERT Exemplar is one of the most balanced in the entire Class 12 Chemistry book: every question type from one-mark MCQ-I up to a five-mark Long-Answer makes an appearance, and the share of numerical Short-Answer questions is unusually high because of how naturally colligative-property problems chain into multi-step working.
+The Solutions Exemplar is one of the most balanced sets in Class 12 Chemistry: every type from one-mark MCQ-I to five-mark Long-Answer appears, with a high share of numerical Short-Answer items.

 | Question Type | Count | Marks each | Typical focus |